Richie Lewis: Career

 Originally drafted by the Montreal Expos 44th overall in the 1987 draft, Lewis spent a few years in the minors before making his big-league debut.
 He played only two games professionally in 1987, both in AAA ball.
-He would prove to be a very valuable minor league player over the next few seasons, both as a starter and reliever.
+He proved to be a very valuable minor league player over the next few seasons, both as a starter and reliever.
 For example, he posted a 2.58 ERA in 1989 as a starter, and in 1990 with the Jacksonville Expos he posted a 1.26 ERA as a reliever.